GI-STANDARDS/clipper/README.md

-# working on it inshallah it will be released soon
+# working on it insha allah it will be released soon